-#LCFClassOf2020 BA Fashion Photography graduate, Hidhir Badaruddin, was recently awarded the coveted UAL International Start-Up Visa which allows students who have completed their degree to remain in the UK and develop their business.
+#LCFClassOf2020 BA Creative Direction for Fashion graduate, Hidhir Badaruddin, was recently awarded the coveted UAL International Start-Up Visa which allows students who have completed their degree to remain in the UK and develop their business.
 Hidhir received guidance from LCF Graduate Futures team leading up to the application process which was rigorous and included a pitch to a panel of judges once shortlisted.
 His hard work paid off, with UAL now endorsing his VISA for up to 2 years.

 He received further exposure when he was recently interviewed by Ashleigh Kane, the Arts & Cultures editor of Dazed Magazine on his Final Major Project with his photography work also showcased in the article.
 Dazed were interested in finding out the inspiration behind Hidhir’s project and his photography work.

 With his final project, a photo series entitled ‘Younglawa’, Hidhir wanted to create work that developed on both themes of Asian identity and masculinity and to challenge ideas and paradigms of Asian masculinity.
 He noticed a gap in the media and wanted to explore the under-representation of queer, brown males in his photography.

 “I wanted to convey how diverse and multifaceted Asian masculinity can be”

 In particular, he wanted to challenge gender expectations and the traditional perception of “the Asian man”.
 His aim was to show this in a visual way, and he realised that if he wanted this perception to change, he had to be the creator of this change.

 Hidir also observed that there weren’t many brown Asian males fronting fashion campaigns but believes that this is now changing citing Gucci as an example of a brand paving the way

 “Asian identity isn’t just one look.
 It is really diverse and more brands are now demonstrating this in their campaigns”